jennatorrisi/netflix_data/README.md

 Feel free to open issues or submit pull requests if you have suggestions for improving the analysis or code.

-License
-This project is licensed under the MIT License - see the LICENSE file for details.

 Contact
-For any questions or feedback, please contact Your Name.
+For any questions or feedback, please contact Jenna Torrisi